AnnabelLarge/Pair-Alignment/tests/pairhmm_site_class_mixtures/README.txt

 ----------------------------------------
 CALCULATION TESTED: P(x,y|t) = P(y|x,t) * P(x)

-ABOUT: make sure that you recover the conditional log-probability from the ancestor and joint log-probabilities
+ABOUT: make sure that you recover the conditional log-probability from the ancestor and joint log-probabilities (from functions alone)

 functions tested:
   - joint_prob_from_counts